aledelorbe/Contador-de-Calorias-Backend/README.md

 **Nota:** La demo del proyecto es únicamente demostrativa.
 Esta no está enlazada con el backend.

+## Futuras mejoras

+Actualizar comentarios

 ----

 # Calorie Counter (Backend)

-The **Calorie Counter** project is a backend application developed with **Spring Boot** and **MongoDB**.
+The **Calorie Counter** project is a backend application developed using **Spring Boot** and **MongoDB**.
 Its purpose is to manage activities with information such as name, calories, and category, providing a REST API to perform CRUD operations (Create, Read, Update, and Delete) on these activities stored in a MongoDB database.

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
-  - **Jakarta Validation**: For input data validation.
+  - **Jakarta Validation**: For validating input data.
 - **Java**: Main programming language.
-This project specifically uses `JDK 17`.
+This project uses `JDK 17`.
 - **Maven**: For dependency management and project build.
-- **MongoDB**: NoSQL database used to store the activities.
+- **MongoDB**: NoSQL database used to store activities.
-- **Postman**: To simulate a client making requests to the server and test the endpoints.
+- **Postman**: Used to simulate a client sending requests to the server and test the endpoints.
 - **JUnit**: Unit testing framework used to verify the correct behavior of methods.
 - **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.